martinboers/plcnext-book/src/ch00-00-introduction.md

 ## Who This Book Is For

-This book is not for IEC 61131-3 programmers (sorry).
+(change the next sentence - we will mention PLCnext Engineer) This book is not for IEC 61131-3 programmers (sorry).
 These programmers will find a familiar environment in PLCnext Engineer, and there are resources from Phoenix Contact that will help you get started with PLCnext Engineer software.

 This book is for software engineers with more general programming experience.
 The book starts with a small python program, but otherwise uses C++ to demonstrate the features of PLCnext Control.
 C++ is used because PLCnext Control provides a C++ programming framework, and many of the open-source projects that are suitable for PLCnext Control projects are also written in C++.
 However, software engineers with other programming skills should be able to apply the principles found in this book to their language of choice.
 For these programmers, appendix ? gives references to language-specific resources.